· --:--

 Stadiumi Fadil Vokrri

-Drita vs Kauno Žalgiris prediction: the second leg of this UEFA Champions League 1st Qualifying Round tie takes place at Stadiumi Fadil Vokrri in Pristina, with the aggregate score level at 1-1 after the first leg ended all square in Kaunas.
+Drita vs Kauno Žalgiris prediction: the second leg of this UEFA Champions League 1st Qualifying Round tie takes place at Stadiumi Fadil Vokrri in Pristina, with the aggregate score level at 1-1 after the first leg ended in a draw in Kaunas.

 Moderate